 2. Granny Panties: If you don’t normally wear granny panties, now is the time to buy a nice big pack of them.
 You need these to stay comfortable and to keep your pad comfortably in place.

 3. Hemorrhoid Pads: These pads have dual uses.
-First, they are great to put in your underwear to help sooth your lady parts and your stitches (if you need them).
-Tucks Medicated Pads are the most commonly used postpartum; they are small round pads that are soaked in witch hazel.
+First, they are great to put in your underwear to help soothe your lady parts and your stitches (if you need them).
+Cool Comfort Medicated Pads are commonly used postpartum; they are small round pads that are soaked in witch hazel.

 4. Witch hazel is a must-have postpartum.
 It is a mild astringent that is very soothing on wounds, plus it helps reduce inflammation.

-- Hemorrhoid pads are already soaked with witch hazel, but for even more soothing, you can pour the witch hazel directly on to the medicated pads.
+- Hemorrhoid pads are already soaked with witch hazel, but for even more soothing, more witch hazel can be poured directly on to the medicated pads.
 Place the pads between your body and your adult diaper or pad.
-They need to be changed out every time you change your pad or even every time you use the restroom.
+These need to be changed out every time you change your pad or even every time you use the restroom.

 - You can also make frozen witch hazel pads.
 On a paper towel, overlap the pads and make it as long as you think is necessary.
 Pour witch hazel on top then wrap it up and place it in the freezer.
 You can prepare a bunch of these ahead of time so they’re ready for you when you get home.

-5. Stool Softners are vital after delivery.
+6. Stool Softners are VITAL after delivery.
 The last thing you want to do is strain on the toilet right after giving birth.
 They will begin giving you these in the hospital, but you’ll need to continue taking them when you get home.
 From personal experience, the generic brands worked just as well as what I was given in the hospital.